 Despite what you may have seen on television or in the movies, you should never feed your dog raw meat.
 Raw meat is host to millions of bacteria that can make your dog sick or even harm its digestive system.

-If you are planning to switch your pet to a home-cooked diet, be sure to cook all meat before serving it to your furry friend.
+If you are planning to switch your pet to a home-cooked diet, be sure to cook all meat before serving it to your pet.
 This will prevent them from catching E. coli or any other foodborne illness.

 My name is Ken and I’m one of the staff writers at Petloverguy.com.
 I’ve cared for pets most of my life starting with hamsters, turtles, and snakes.
 Then moving up to parakeets, guinea pigs, and even ducks.